Skip to content

 The human factor plays a significant role in improving your security posture; however, addressing the human element alone is not sufficient.

-While human awareness, training, and behavior are critical components of a robust cybersecurity strategy, they must be complemented by a structured and comprehensive approach to managing security risks.
+While human awareness, training, and behavior are critical components of a robust cybersecurity strategy, they must be complemented by a structured and comprehensive approach to managing cybersecurity risks.

 This is why we recommend implementing an ITSM Security and Risk Management framework that is comprised of multiple interconnected processes and practices designed to provide a holistic defense against cyber threats.